terramate-io/terramate/docs/orchestration/index.md

 on it, it will be ignored when calculating order.

-An example of such a command would be using terramate to run **terraform apply**, but only on changes stacks, like this:
+An example of such a command would be using terramate to run **terraform apply**, but only on changed stacks, like this:

 ```bash
 terramate run --changed terraform apply